-In the last work, "How brightly shines the Morning Star" (Praetorus), the basses were better which brought us to the end with a warm Christmassy feeling, the trebles as clear as the stars.
+In the last work, "How brightly shines the Morning Star" (Praetorius), the basses were better voiced, sinking themselves nicely into the choir.
+Here we were given an electric contrast of singing which brought us to the end with a warm Christmassy feeling, the trebles as clear as the stars.

 It should not be forgotten, though it wasn't at all noticeable, that we had to do without a conductor, the performance being directed from the spinet.
+E.S.